 Creating a referral

-A referral is the authorization to deliver a service to a family.
+A referral is the authorization to deliver a service to a particular person, within a family, over an authorized date range.
 FCR walks you through it with a step-by-step intake wizard that saves as you go, so you can start now and finish later.

 Before you start